fdai123/instagram_loneliness_analysis/README.md

-# Analysis of association between mental stress and social media (instagram)
+# Analysis of mental stress and social media (instagram)

 Repository for social media posts and mental stress analysis project.
 Files: